Krakoukas73/home-assistant-themes/README.md

 <h1>About</h1>

-<b>Dark and light theme for Home Assistant</b> using awesome <a href="https://github.com/thomasloven/lovelace-card-mod">Card-mod</a> from Thomas Lovén
+<b>Dark and light theme for Home Assistant</b> using CSS, SVG and awesome <a href="https://github.com/thomasloven/lovelace-card-mod">Card-mod</a> from Thomas Lovén

 ![B   W](https://github.com/Krakoukas73/ha-dark-light/assets/54374596/058d1dde-a932-4b28-81a4-61eccd8886c6)